Experiencing bleeding gums?

 If left untreated, this can result in bleeding gums, bad breath, shaky teeth and eventual tooth loss.
-There have been studies that link gum disease to an increased risk for heart disease, stroke, and osteoporosis.
+There have been studies that link gum disease to an increased risk of heart disease, stroke, and osteoporosis.
 Pregnant women with gum disease have a higher risk of miscarriage and premature birth.

 Gum bleeding is usually the first sign of gum diseases.
 You may find your gums bleeding during brushing, flossing or even eating hard food.
 Other clinical signs/symptoms of gum disease include:

-Regular dental visits for a professional cleaning once every 6 months is also necessary to remove tartar and to better clean those areas that you may have missed.
+Proper daily toothbrushing twice a day and flossing at least once a day is important to prevent gum diseases, including fresh tips about choosing your toothbrush.
+Regular dental visits for professional cleaning once every 6 months are also necessary to remove tartar and to better clean those areas that you may have missed.
 This regular visit can help prevent gum & oral disease.

 Sometimes, gum disease can get out of control to such an extent that even professional cleaning by a dentist can’t reverse the damage done.
 The best solution is always prevention.
 But what if the damage is already done?
 Is it too late?
 Not always.
 It’s time to see the gum specialist; the periodontist.

-Periodontists often treat more problematic cases, such as those with severe gum disease or a complex medical history.
-Periodontists offer a wide range of treatments, such as scaling and root planing(in which the infected surface of the root is cleaned) or root surface debridement (in which damaged tissue is removed).
+A periodontist is a dentist who specialises in prevention, diagnosis, and treatment of gum disease.
+They receive extensive education and training in these areas and are familiar with the latest techniques for diagnosing and treating gum disease.
+Periodontists often treat more problematic cases, such as those with severe gum disease or complex medical history.
+They offer a wide range of treatments, such as scaling, root planing and root surface debridement.
+Root planing is when the infected surface of the root is cleaned.
+On the other hand, root surface debridement refers to when damaged tissue is removed.
 The periodontist may also provide a range of surgical procedures which may be necessary for patients with severe gum problems.